 This is a question I frequently hear from women and men seeking a slimmer, more toned midsection after diet and exercise have failed to produce their desired results.
 While both surgical options can effectively sculpt the midsection, each procedure addresses a different cosmetic concern.
 In general, a tummy tuck removes excess skin in the abdominal area, while liposuction targets stubborn pockets of fat.
 Some patients can benefit from one or both of these techniques to achieve their aesthetic goals.

-On the other hand, for patients with loose redundant skin (with or without the accumulation of excess fat) in the midsection, tummy tuck surgery may be a better option.
+For patients with loose redundant skin in the midsection (with or without the accumulation of excess fat), a tummy tuck may be the ideal option.
 Also referred to as abdominoplasty, this extremely popular aesthetic treatment is designed to eliminate lax, sagging skin while tightening the underlying muscles of the abdominal wall.

-Ultimately, if you are interested in improving the appearance of your midsection, my advice is to seek the expertise of a board certified plastic surgeon who has extensive experience with both liposuction and abdominoplasty.
+Ultimately, if you are interested in improving the appearance of your midsection, my advice is to seek the expertise of a board-certified plastic surgeon who has extensive experience with both liposuction and abdominoplasty.
 Following a thorough assessment, he or she should be able to recommend the most appropriate technique for your specific needs and desires.